davidde/notes/BASH.md

 #### Permissions: read (r), write (w), execute (x)
 * Read: Allows files to be read.
 * Write: Allows files to be written.
-* Execute: Allow binary files to be executed, and directories to be entered/searched.
+* Execute: Allows binary files to be executed, and directories to be entered/searched.
-For example, if a directory has no execute permission, you cannot use the cd command to "change directory" into it, nor can you list it's contents.
+For example, if a directory has no execute permission, you cannot use the cd command to "change directory" into it, nor can you list its contents.

-Permissions can be specified in either symbolic or octal notation;
+Permissions can be specified in either **symbolic or octal notation**;
 since they are internally set as bits, the conversion from symbolic to octal is straightforward:
 rwx in symbolic = 111 in binary = 4+2+1 in octal = 7
 rw‒ in symbolic = 110 in binary = 4+2+0 in octal = 6